Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Foundations and Related Works

 \subsection{Paradigms in Explainable AI}

-XAI methods can be broadly categorised by when and how they provide explanations.
+\ac{XAI} methods can be broadly categorised by when and how they provide explanations.
 The two primary families are post-hoc techniques, which explain decisions after a model is trained, and intrinsically interpretable models, which are transparent by design.
-Post-hoc methods are the most common approach for interpreting existing black-box models.
+Post hoc methods are the most common approach to interpreting existing black-box models.
 They operate by analysing a trained model to understand its behaviour for a specific input.
 One of the earliest and most influential methods is LIME (Local Interpretable Model-agnostic Explanations), which approximates the complex decision boundary of any model in the local vicinity of a prediction with a simpler, linear model \cite{ribeiro2016should}.
 In computer vision, attribution methods are dominant.
-These techniques generate saliency maps (or heatmaps) that highlight the pixels or regions of an input image most influential to the final prediction.
-Class Activation Map (CAM) and its widely used successors, Grad-CAM and Grad-CAM++ \cite{chattopadhay2018grad} are pioneering examples.
-Grad-CAM uses the gradients flowing into the final convolutional layer of a CNN to produce a coarse localisation map of the critical regions in the image.
-While incredibly useful for debugging and understanding what a model has learned, these methods share a fundamental limitation: they are purely diagnostic in nature.
-They can reveal that a model is relying on spurious correlations, but they offer no direct mechanism to correct it.
-In contrast to post-hoc analysis, this paradigm seeks to build models that are transparent by design.
+These techniques generate saliency maps (or heatmaps) that highlight the pixels or regions of an input image most influential to the final prediction. \ac{CAM} and its widely used successors, Grad-CAM and Grad-CAM++ \cite{chattopadhay2018grad} are pioneering examples.
+Grad-CAM employs final-layer gradients to localize critical image regions.
+However, while essential for diagnosing spurious correlations, such methods are purely diagnostic and lack a direct mechanism for correction.
+In contrast to post-hoc analysis, other research lines seek to build models that are transparent by design.
 Instead of explaining a decision after the fact, the model's reasoning process is inherently understandable to humans.
 In computer vision, prototype-based networks are a prominent example \cite{chen2019looks}.
 These models learn a set of representative exemplar archetypes for each class during training.
 To make a prediction, the model compares parts of the input image to its learned prototypes and explains its decision by highlighting the similarities between these parts and the prototypes.
-This approach offers a powerful form of reasoning.
-Still, it can sometimes come at the cost of predictive performance and may be less flexible for tasks not easily broken down into part-based comparisons \cite{hoffmann2021looks}.
+While offering powerful reasoning, this approach may compromise predictive performance and prove inflexible for tasks ill-suited to part-based comparisons \cite{hoffmann2021looks}.